VasiliuIonela/Project-for-sportvision/README.md

 * QA Lead:
 * QA Tester: Ionela Vasiliu
 ### 1.1.2 Entry criteria defined
-* All test hardware platform have been successfully instaled, configured and functioning properly.
+* All test hardware platform have been successfully installed, configured and functioning properly.
 * All the necessary documentation, design and requirements information is available(that will allow testers to operate the system and judge the correct behaviour).
 * Functional specifications are defined.
 * Roles needed for the project are allocated.